 With multiple nominations in the Canadian Juno Awards and Canadian Aboriginal Music Awards, She has co-produced her music with producer Bob Doidge (Gordon Lightfoot, U2, Bruce Cockburn) including a recorded duet with American songwriter John Hiatt.
 She has scored music for films for artists such as Shelley Niro (The Incredible 25th Year of Mitzi Bearclaw, Kissed by Lightning) Michelle Derosier (Grandfather Drum, Audrey’s Story) and for Kaha:wi Dance Theatre.

-Numerous television appearances, concert performances, workshops and constant involvement in Native North American community building through the arts is a testament to ElizaBeth’s versatility.
+Over the years her numerous television appearances, concert performances, workshops and constant involvement in Native North American community building through the arts is a testament to ElizaBeth’s versatility.
 Using both music and visual arts ElizaBeth has spent many years in social development within First Nations communities working to inspire youth arts and creativity.

 Incorporating her ideas of sound design, Indigenous performance and professional singing she created “Breath, Body and Voice”, a practice that assists performance artists in strengthening vocal and artistic skill regardless of the genre or type of performance art.

 Her interdisciplinary work ranging from music and sound to photography and fiction is regarded as introspective, provocative and humorous.
-It is in the blending of genres, however, that the doors fly off her creativity.
-ElizaBeth continues to explore and create new work, and most recently scored a new feature film for Director, Shelley Niro, Cafe Daughter.
-(Premier June 17, 2023, Native American Indian Museum, New York City).
+ElizaBeth continues to explore and create new work, and most recently scored a new feature film for Director, Shelley Niro, Cafe Daughter which premiered in Toronto at ImagineNative 2023.

 For more information go to: